Cal-Fang/PoliceTransport/README.md

 After cleaning the 2018 files, all years' records were row-bound together to create the general file.

 ### Case-specific cleaning
 There are several changes needed to be made in specific cases.
-Although in my actual analysis, these were found in a later step, to ensure the accuracy of sorting and filtering, it makes more sense for anyone trying to reproduce the result to change these first;:
+Although in the actual analysis, these were found in a later step, to ensure the accuracy of sorting and filtering, it makes more sense for anyone trying to reproduce the result to change these first:
 1. GVA recorded [a police shot and injured](https://www.gunviolencearchive.org/incident/2342312) in New Orleans, LA because the suspect was arrested in New Orleans.
 However, the injured police was shot in Erin, TN, and is a part of the Erin police department;
 2. GVA recorded [three police shot and injured](https://www.gunviolencearchive.org/incident/2094830) for the 2021-08-19 Albuquerque, NM case.
 However, there were actually four police shot and injured.
 One extra row for Officer Harry Gunderson needs to be added;
 3. GVA recorded [one police shot and injured](https://www.gunviolencearchive.org/incident/2170769) in Atlanta, GA on 2021-11-19.
 This police was actually shot and injured at Sandy Springs.
 He also works for the Sandy Springs Police Department.
 This case should be altered;